 All employees continue to be represented by the union;

-All workers are compelled to pay for union representation services from which they benefit; and
+All workers are compelled to pay for union representation services from which they

 The union is able to continue spending on matters it deems important—but only with dues money consciously and voluntarily contributed by its dues payers.

 Paycheck protection is fair to unions because they will continue to be able to solicit money for their nonbargaining agenda, using the power of persuasion.
 What would change is the current presumption that unions have the right to make those decisions for workers—a presumption which clashes with a union's need to respect the personal freedom, democratic governance, and voluntary cooperation of the people it claims to represent.